-Mugwort or Artemisia vulgaris is a common herb available in the wild or simply on roadsides throughout the world.
+Mugwort is a common herb available in the wild or simply on roadsides throughout the world.

-There are actually several different species in the Artemisia genus that are grouped together under the general ‘Mugwort’ banner.
-These include Chinese Mugwort, Alpine Mugwort, Hoary Mugwort – and good old ‘common mugwort’ - Artemisia vulgaris.
+In fact, there are numerous different species in the Artemisia genus that get lumped together under the general ‘Mugwort’ banner.
+These include Artemiaia Vulgaris, Artemisia Annua, Chinese Mugwort, Alpine Mugwort, Hoary Mugwort – and even Artemisia Absinthium (a.k.a Wormwood).

 The plant itself is tall and hardy, with hairy purplish stems – which in late summer will sport small reddish-yellow disk flowers.

 The leaves, flowers and roots of the plant that can be used to bestow a myriad of advantages and are where the dream magic lies within.

 The word Artemisia comes from name Artemis - the Greek Goddess of the moon – and patron of womenly health.
 Mugwort has especially powerful benefits in regulating the menstrual cycle and easing the transition to menopause.
 In fact, many cultures have used mugwort for this purpose throughout history.

 Of especial interest are the Chumash Indians of North America.
 These fascinating hunter-gathers were seafaring tribes who would traverse the sea in specially engineered boats to go whaling – and were among the first cultres recorded to do so!

 It is estimated that these wise and wily Indians have been using mugwort in their healing and ritual practices for 13,000 years, where it is known as the ‘dream sage’.
 They use the herb to promote good dreams, which they consider an essential aspect of normal human functioning!

 Other interesting historical titbits on the usage of mugwort include: